Bernard-Li/Final_Project_CB/README.md

 Swivy's goal is to compile all of *your* filtered information into the same place, while providing you with the necessary tools to track details that *you* want to remember years down the line.
 This website allows you to keep track of the most crucial information from your travels in a logical and quick to use method.
 ## Features
 Log in, click on the **+** button and you will be on your way to creating your first *Travel Card*!
-Each travel card will require the minimum: a destination and a timeline.
+Each travel card will require at minimum: a destination and travel dates.
 These two pieces of information will help you sort your cards once you visit your homepage.

 Do you want to add more information?
-The basic travel card creation page allows optional criteria such as:
+The travel card creation page allows optional criteria such as:
 - logging an activity
 - uploading a photo
 - even adding your own notes!